bpampuch/pdfmake/README.md

  * headers automatically repeated in case of a page-break,
 * images and vector graphics,
 * convenient styling and style inheritance,
-* page headers and footers,
+* page headers and footers:
+ * static or dynamic content,
+ * access to current page number and page count,
 * page dimensions and orientations,
 * margins,
 * custom page breaks,